taipeifx/Ames/README.md

-# The Machine learning project at NYCDSA
+# The Machine Learning Project at NYCDSA

 ## About